nguyenquanghungktmt/Python-crawl-data-tool/README.md

 - Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.`
 - Run command on your terminal: `python selenium-crawl-hnx.py`
 - Data exports to 2 file: `stock-hnx-csv.csv` (csv format) and `stock-hnx-csv.json` (json format)
+- Data is saved to `stock` mysql database

 If you want to read the documentation:
 - In your terminal, direct to this folder, type: `python -m pydoc -w selenium-crawl-hnx.py`